 - 1. The School agrees to provide proof of insurance for Errors and Omissions coverage to include prior acts, sexual harassment, civil rights and employment discrimination, breach of contract, insured versus insured, consultants and independent contractors and with minimum policy limits of \$1,000,000.00; general liability coverage written on an occurrence form with minimum policy limits of \$1,000,000.00 per occurrence and an aggregate limit of \$2,000,000.00; business automobile coverage with the same limits as general liability. - 2.
 The School further agrees to secure insurance coverage for its own buildings and contents. - 3.
 The School further agrees to secure and maintain property insurance for the School's personal property, and to insure all Sponsor owned property to be used by the School to its full guaranteed replacement cost with the Sponsor named as loss payee. - The School agrees to provide adequate Workers' Compensation insurance coverage as required by Chapter 440, Florida Statutes. - 5.
 No later than 30 days prior to the opening of school, the School shall furnish the Sponsor with fully completed certificates of all insurance policies, signed by an authorized representative of the insurer(s) confirming the coverage begins before the initial opening day of classes.
 The certificates shall be issued to the District School Board and name the School Board as an additional insured.
 Each certificate of insurance shall provide that the School Board be given no less than sixty (60) days written notice prior to cancellation.
 Until such time as the insurance is no longer required to be maintained by the School, the School shall provide the School Board evidence of the renewal or replacement of the insurance no less than sixty (60) days before expiration or termination of the required insurance for which evidence was provided. - 6.
-The School agrees that its failure to secure and continuously maintain all insurance listed in paragraphs

-1-5 above will constitute grounds for immediate termination of this charter.
+The School agrees that its failure to secure and continuously maintain all insurance listed in paragraphs 1-5 above will constitute grounds for immediate termination of this charter.

+SIGNATURE PAGE

-1 2 3 SIGNATURE PAGE 4 5 IN WITNESS WHEREOF, the parties have caused this Charter to be executed by their respective undersigned officials this day of , 2008 6 7 8 THE SCHOOL BOARD OF CHARTER SCHOOL 9 SARASOTA COUNTY, FLORIDA 10 11 BY: BY: 12 13 14 15 16 17 18 Approved for Legal Content December 2, 2008, by Matthews, Eastmoore, Hardy, Crauwels & Garcia, Attorneys for The School Board of Sarasota County, Florida
+1 IN WITNESS WHEREOF, the parties have caused this Charter to be executed by their respecti

+2 undersigned officials this day of , 2006

+3

+4 5 6 7 8 9 THE SCHOOL BOARD OF SARASOTA COUNTY, FLORIDA BY: CHARTER SCHOOL BY:

+10 11

+12

+13

+14

+15

+16

+17

+18

+19 20

+20